 While Joshua Tree National Park is most famous for its iconic Joshua Trees and rock-climbing scrambles, there is a viewpoint within the park that is amongst the most beautiful in America’s national parks.
 Keys View is one of the highest points within the park and gives visitors some absolutely amazing views of this stunning landscape.

 Logan Pass Viewpoint

 You really can’t go wrong with any viewpoint on the Going to the Sun Road in Glacier National Park, but my favorite viewpoint on this amazing alpine road is the viewpoint for Logan’s Pass.
 You really get a great sense of just how massive this landscape is from this viewpoint.
 Not to mention, the views are absolutely incredible, especially at sunrise.

 Olympic National Park

 When you think about the continental United States, I am guessing your first thoughts aren’t of rainforests.
 In fact, many people that are unfamiliar with the Pacific Northwest are completely unaware that America has forests that are classified as rainforest.
 These forests aren’t the tropical type that you would find in Central and South America, Asia, and parts of Africa, but they do get quite a bit of rain.

-These forests, with their moss covered trees and abundance of wildlife, are so beautiful that the most famous of these rainforests has made my list of the most iconic viewpoints in America’s national parks.
-The Hoh Rainforest in Olympic National Park is absolutely breathtaking and should be near the top of the list of visits for any national parks enthusiast.
+These forests, with their moss-covered trees and abundance of wildlife, are so beautiful that the most famous of these rainforests has made my list of the most iconic viewpoints in America’s national parks.
+The Hoh Rainforest in Olympic National Park is absolutely breathtaking and should be near the top of the list of visits for any national park enthusiast.